RarKru/RarKru/README.md

 Hey there,
-Drop by my email to share any info u would like to share with me :)
+Drop by my email to share any info u would like to share with me.
-E-mail:rarkru@gmail.com
+:)
+E-mail : rarkru@gmail.com